Visible Silence | Silencio Visible

 Visible Silence, 2006.
-Participatory performance and multimedia installation.
+Participatory performance and immersive multimedia installation.
 Hexagram Black Box, Montreal, Québec, Canada

-How could the use of technology in experimental artistic environments enable a telling of stories of displacement and can it bring us to the immediacy of those experiences?
+How could the use of technology in experimental artistic environments enable a telling of stories of displacement?
+And, could it bring us to a certain immediacy of those experiences?

-Visible Silence was proposed as a performativity of listening to what often is difficult to express in the face of human loss from state violence.
-It was also created as an impermanent memorial and open-ended ritual.
+This artwork is an impermanent memorial and open-ended ritual.
+It is a performativity of listening to what often is challenging to communicate in the face of human loss from state violence.

 Many thanks for support from the Topological Media Lab at Concordia University, par b.l.eux Dance Company, Canada Arts Council and Centre Interuniversitaire des Arts Médiatiques.

-Visible Silence was created as a many-media immersive installation which included MAX/jitter responsive video and audience participation.
+Visible Silence is a many-media immersive installation, including MAX/jitter responsive video and audience participation.